meain/esa/README.md

 - `--debug`: Enables debug mode, printing additional information about the assistant's response and function execution.
 - `--config <path>`: Specifies the path to the configuration file.
 Defaults to `~/.config/esa/config.toml`.
 - `--ask <level>`: Specifies the confirmation level for command execution.
 Options are `none`, `unsafe`, and `all`.
 Default is `none`.
+- `-c, --continue`: Continue the last conversation with the assistant.
+The conversation history is stored per configuration file.

 ## Configuration